dotnet/csharplang/proposals/csharp-13.0/params-collections.md

 3. `GetA` is called
 4. `Test` is called

-Note, in params array case, the array is created right before the target methos is invoked, after all arguments are evaluated in their lexical order.
+Note, in params array case, the array is created right before the target method is invoked, after all arguments are evaluated in their lexical order.

 #### Compound assignment